jalew188/EuBIC2024-APD/README.md

 * Pandas
 * VSCode

-PyTorch experience is not necessary.
+PyTorch experience is not necessary, but audiences need to know a bit about deep learning or machine learning.

 ## Preparation